tlmp59/nvim-config/README.md

 - [ ] PROBLEM with neovim diagnostic, it keep poping up update when typing --> perhaps can be due to lsp event enter, recheck with kickstart module

+- [ ] setup to show git branch on winbar
 - [ ] setup with gx command "chrishrb/gx.nvim",
 - [ ] a way to replace bufmanager?
 [Telescope close buffers under cursor](https://github.com/nvim-telescope/telescope.nvim/issues/621)

+- [ ] setup <c-g> keybind to show gits related status

+- [ ] automatically create a new file when telescope does not found --> should ask for user input filetype

+- [x] reduce loading time by loading plugins for certain file type only
+   - [ ] trouble
+   - [x] telescope
+   - [x] oil
+   - [ ] quarto

+- [ ] migrating to nord theme?

 ~tmux